DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/column-resizing.md

 ## Controlled Mode

-In the [controlled mode](controlled-and-uncontrolled-modes.md), pass the column widths to the `TableColumnResizing` plugin's `columnWidths` property, and handle the `onColumnWidthsChange` event to control the column widths' state.
+In the [controlled mode](controlled-and-uncontrolled-modes.md), pass the column widths to the `TableColumnResizing` plugin's `columnWidths` property, and handle the `onColumnWidthsChange` event to control the column width state.

 .embedded-demo(column-resizing/controlled)